The Trailer For Kristen Stewart & Mackenzie Davis’ Lesbian Christmas Rom-Com Is Finally Here

 Harper (MackenzieDavis) and Abby (Kristen Stewart) are in love — in fact, Abby’s ready to propose.
 So, when Harper invites her home to meet her family over Christmas for the first time, she’s overjoyed.

-“I get to go meet the people who made my favorite person,” she says in the trailer.
+“I get to go meet the people who made my favourite person,” she says in the trailer.

 Advertisement